 The principles – Charles McKim, Stanford White and William Mead – were men about town, flashy and larger than life.
 Their focus was more on broad architectural statements, not on minor details.
 But they hired the best draftsmen in the world.
 Kendall was a detail man, credited with smoothing and polishing the work of the firm’s other architects.

-When Stanford White died in 1906 in an explosive murder, Kendall rose in the firm to fill his shoes as partner, though he had none of White’s panache or flair for high living.
-By then the work of the firm was declining in originality.
-Mosette Broderick, author of "When Architecture Could Fashion a Nation," noted that the firm’s work began to look like a parody of its earlier designs.
+Stanford White died in 1906 in an explosive murder, and Kendall rose in the firm to fill his shoes as partner.
+But he had none of White’s panache or flair for high living.
+By then the work of the firm began to decline in originality.
+Mosette Broderick, author of When Architecture Could Fashion a Nation, noted that the firm’s work began to look like a parody of its earlier designs.

 Kendall’s work can be seen throughout New York and New England.
 He contributed to the design of the Boston Public Library.